Harvesting Rainfall: Experimental Evidence from Cistern Deployment in Northeast Brazil

 Impact on Vulnerability: On an index of vulnerability including measures of depression, child food security, and self-reported health, households assigned to receive water cisterns were 0.13 standard deviations less vulnerable than households in the comparison group.

 Impact on Clientelism: The intervention reduced requests for private goods from local politicians by 15 percent (3.2 percentage points).
 These effects were concentrated among citizens who frequently interacted with politicians (at least once per month before the electoral campaign started), and were thus more likely to be in clientelist relationships.
-Among this group, requests for private assistance from local politicians were 11.1 percentage points lower (including requests for water, construction materials, or medical treatment), a 32.2 percent reduction relative to frequent interactors in the comparison group.
+Among this group, requests for private assistance from local politicians were 11.1 percentage points lower (including requests for water, construction materials, or medical intervention), a 32.2 percent reduction relative to frequent interactors in the comparison group.
 These reductions in clientelist interactions persisted through the following year, after the elections.
 Among those who did not interact with politicians frequently, the water cisterns did not have an effect on requests.

-Impact on Voting Behavior: In municipal voting machines where more households received cisterns, incumbent mayors received fewer votes; for each person assigned to treatment in a municipality, the incumbent mayor received approximately 0.2 fewer votes (from a mean vote share of 46 percent).
+Impact on Voting Behavior: In municipal voting machines where more households received cisterns, incumbent mayors received fewer votes; for each person assigned to intervention in a municipality, the incumbent mayor received approximately 0.2 fewer votes (from a mean vote share of 46 percent).
 Challengers to the incumbent, meanwhile, received 0.25 more votes per person that was assigned to receive a cistern, indicating that voters were changing their minds and expressing support for an opposition candidate rather than choosing not to vote.

 Taken together, these results suggest that economic vulnerability contributes to clientelism in contexts where citizens do not have adequate resources or insurance to protect against risk.
 Reducing citizens’ economic vulnerability can decrease demand for clientelist relationships.
-In this evaluation, compliance was imperfect: not all treatment households received cisterns, and many in the comparison group did, in part due to an unforeseen national government program that provided water cisterns throughout the region.
+In this evaluation, compliance was imperfect: not all intervention households received cisterns, and many in the comparison group did, in part due to an unforeseen national government program that provided water cisterns throughout the region.
 Thus, the results presented here are likely underestimates of the true effects of cisterns on clientelism.

 Bobonis, Gustavo J., Paul Gertler, Marco Gonzalez-Navarro, and Simeon Nichter.
 “Vulnerability and Clientelism.”
 NBER Working Paper No. 23589, July 2017.